 The Communications Van can provide on-scene communications interoperability.
 It can be deployed independently or in conjunction with the Mobile Command Vehicle and can serve as a back up to a variety of state resources, including dispatch centers.

-The van is equipped with 800 MHz, UHF and VHF repeaters, as well as a radio-to-radio interface that allows the patching of different systems.
+The van is equipped with 800 MHz, UHF and VHF and LowBand FM radios and 2 portable repeaters, as well as a radio-to-radio interface ( ACU-2000) that allows patching of different systems.
 The van is available by request from any local jurisdiction experiencing emergency conditions, or it may be used in displays and public service events, depending on availability.

 The Department of Public Safety’s Mobile Command Vehicle is now available for state and local agencies to use during planned and emergency events.